 How does a search engine use information from anchor text in links pointed to pages?

-Why and how do some pages get crawled more frequently than others?
+Why do some pages have more frequent crawling rates than other pages?

 How might links that use permanent and temporary redirects be treated differently by a search engine?

-A newly granted patent from Google, originally filed in 2003, explores these topics, and provides some interesting answers, and even some surprising ones.
+A newly granted patent from Google, originally filed in 2003, explores these topics such as anchor text and crawling rates and redirects and provides some interesting and even surprising answers.

 Of course, this is a patent, and may not necessarily describe the actual processes in use by Google.
 It is possible that they are being used, or were at one point in time, but there has been plenty of time since the patent was filed for changes to be made to the processes described.

-It has long been observed and understood that different pages on the web get indexed at different rates, and that anchor text in hyperlinks pointing to pages can influence what a page may rank for in search results.
+It has long been observed and understood that different pages on the web have different crawling rates and get indexed more quickly or slowly, and that anchor text in hyperlinks pointing to pages can influence what a page may rank for in search results.

 Why Use Anchor Text to Determine Relevancy?